Ellmen/alcov/README.md

 The tool can also be used for:

 * Converting nucleotide and amino acid mutations for SARS-CoV-2 such as those found on https://covariants.org/variants/S.N501
-* Determining the frequency of mutations of interest in BAM files.
-Currently looks for N501Y and A28271- from https://www.medrxiv.org/content/10.1101/2021.02.22.21252041v1.full.pdf
+* Determining the frequency of mutations of interest in BAM files
 * Plotting the depth for each ARTIC amplicon (https://github.com/artic-network/artic-ncov2019/tree/master/primer\_schemes/nCoV-2019/V3)
 * Comparing amplicon GC content with its read depth (as a measure of degredation)

+The tool is under active development.
+If you have questions or issues, please open an issue on GitHub or email me (email in setup.py).

 ## Installing